listerr/ixpm-connections-json/README.md

  * Some fields have (hopefully useful) defaults are used if they are not explicitly specified (or you don't do `field=all`)

- * This makes it friendly for casual "human use", but if the defaults change, it may affect any scripts, so it probably makes sense to always explicitly state what you want, when using in scripts.
+ * This makes it friendly for casual "human use", changing the defaults may affect scripts, so it probably makes sense to always explicitly state what you want when using in scripts.

  * Modify these defaults in `%defs` to suit.